-A Cancer Care Approach Tailored To The Elderly May Give Better Results
+A Cancer Care Approach Tailored To The Elderly May Have Better Results

 Though geriatric assessments were developed about two decades ago and hailed as one of the clinical cancer advances of 2012 by the American Society of Clinical Oncology, they are still not widely used by oncologists.

-The Surgical Task Force at the International Society of Geriatric Oncology, SIOG, found that only 6.4% of surgeons use comprehensive geriatric assessments in daily practice and only 36.3% collaborate with geriatricians, according to a 2016 study in the European Journal of Surgical Oncology.
+The Surgical Task Force at the International Society of Geriatric Oncology found that only 6.4% of surgeons use comprehensive geriatric assessments in daily practice, and only 36.3% collaborate with geriatricians, according to a 2016 study in the European Journal of Surgical Oncology.

 Many major academic centers have adopted the use of geriatric assessments.
 However, they're still fairly scarce in community practices where staffing shortages, financial constraints, lack of institutional support and technology are major barriers to use.
 They are also time-consuming to complete — taking about two hours.

-But these days, "the geriatric assessment is a tool anyone can print out and use," says Mohile.
+But these days, "the geriatric assessment is a tool anyone can print out and use," Mohile says.
 It's recently been streamlined and will soon be built into the online health record, EPIC, she says.

-Still lack of training among oncologists is an issue, says Mohile.
+Still, lack of training among oncologists is an issue, Mohile says.

 "Geriatric assessments have been around for a long time, but they have not been traditionally used by oncologists because they haven't been trained how to do it or use it," she says.